Connect with Family Law Attorneys

 20. You No Longer Like Spending Time with Your Spouse

+If you’d rather watch paint dry than spend time with your wife or husband, it’s a bad sign.
+In a healthy marriage, you should enjoy each other’s company.
 Making the final decision to end an unhealthy marriage is difficult and unique to each couple.
 The bottom line is that you deserve to be happy, and so does your spouse.
 Only you can truly decide whether your best life will be lived together or apart.

-We cannot tell you if your marriage is over and if you need to obtain a divorce as that is a deeply personal decision.
-But, if you do decide that divorce is right for you or you would like more information about what divorce would look like for you – we are here to help.
+To be clear, we are not therapists and have no training in marriage counseling.
+The above signs are only common signs our office has seen in couples who ultimately decide to divorce.
+We cannot tell you if your marriage is over and if you need to obtain a divorce, as that is a deeply personal decision.
+But, if you do decide that divorce is right for you or you would like more information about what divorce would look like for you – our Scottsdale family law attorneys are here to help.

 BTL Family Law is here to help